kmkr/splendid-nudibranch/content.md

 Tags	egypt 2014 marsha-shouna red-sea
 Latin	Dugong dugon
 Desc	The word "dugong" means lady of the sea, they are believed to be inspirations behind tales or mermaids and in parts of Indonesia they are considered reincarnations of women.
 The dugong is herbivorous and feed uniquely on sea grass.
 Their numbers are very low and in some countries entirely gone due to hunting,  bycatch and habitat desctruction.
 I was extremely lucky to encounter one in Marsha Shouna on the western coast of the Red Sea, once home to thousands of dugongs but now with very few.
 The 100 km coastline along Marsa Alam have now only seven dugongs left.

+DSC06743.jpg

+Title	Green Turtle
+Tags	egypt 2014 marsha-shouna red-sea
+Latin	Chelonia mydas
+Desc	It's speculated that green turtles need between 20 - 50 years to reach sexual maturity, and a turtle's life is not easy so very few reach adulthood.
+Once, the estimate was one percent.
+It dropped to one thousandth.
+Now I've heard speculations of much less.
+Previously suffering from unrestricted exploitation by humans, turtles are now having more like a global protection status.
+However, their slow reproductive rate, combined with increased development in coastal areas make the species very vulnerable.
+Many turtles are also lost due to accidental catch by fishermen.

+DSC07195.jpg

+Title	Common Lionfish
+Tags	egypt 2014 red-sea
+Latin	Pterois miles
+Desc	The only known species to blow water at prey in effort to disorient them, or get attention, and then devour it by a swift move using their extremely quick reflexes.

 DSC07389.jpg